-- Dr. M. Brooks / Medical Director

-- R. Johnson, ARNP

-- Dr. R. Sood, Psychiatrist

-- R. Green, LMHP

-- Dr. A. Melton, DDS

-- S. Allen, LPN

-- S. Creedle, LPN

-- M. Johnson, LPN

-- S. Lafoon, LPN

-- L. Blount, LPN

-- P. Smiley, LPN

-- C. Bowen, LPN

-- K. White, LPN

-- M. Walker, LPN

-- C. Lee, CMA

-- M. Wright, CMA

-- H. Kidd, CMA

-- V. DeBerry, Administrative Assistant

-- S. Abernathy, Medical Records
+Dr. M. Brooks / Medical Director Dr. R. Sood, Psychiatrist R. Green, LMHP Dr. A. Melton, DDS B. Terry, Dental Assistant S. Allen, LPN S. Creedle, LPN M. Johnson, LPN L. Blount, LPN P. Smiley, LPN C. Bowen, LPN K. White, LPN S. Marshall, LPN S. Holman, LPN J. Edmonds, CMA T. Winstead, CMA C. Lee, CMA M. Wright, CMA V. DeBerry, Administrative Assistant S. Abernathy, Medical Records

 Armor Correctional Health Services' (Armor) primary mission is to provide quality health care to all inmates.
 Services include not only general health care but also dental care and mental healthcare services.
-The Medical Department consists of one (1) Physician, one (1) Psychiatrist, one (1) Dentist, one (1) Nurse Practitioner, two (2) Registered Nurses, eight (9) Licensed Practical Nurses, three (3) Certified Medication Aids, one (1) Mental Health Professional, one (1) Administrative Assistant and one (1) Medical Records Personnel.
+The Medical Department consists of one (1) Physician, one (1) Psychiatrist, one (1) Dentist, two (2) Registered Nurses, nine (9) Licensed Practical Nurses, four (4) Certified Medication Aids, one (1) Mental Health Professional, one (1) Administrative Assistant and one (1) Medical Records Personnel.

-Daily operations include four (4) pill calls, sick calls, wound treatment clinics, blood pressure checks, and blood sugar checks as well as emergencies that may occur.
+Daily operations include two (2) pill calls, sick calls, wound treatment clinics, blood pressure checks, and blood sugar checks as well as emergencies that may occur.
 Armor also coordinates with local hospitals and clinics making arrangements for inmates to go to outside medical resources when their problems require treatments beyond the scope of the department's practice.
 Armor also educates inmates on options for Mental Health and Health Care follow ups when released from incarceration.

 The Medical Department continues to be a busy place.
-The number of sick calls totaled 7,682.
-In addition, 4,743 PPD'S (Purified Protein Derivative) / Health Assessments were performed, as well as 17,745 treatments / clinics.
+The number of sick calls totaled 7,206.
+In addition, 4,884 PPD'S (Purified Protein Derivative) / Health Assessments were performed, as well as 15,414 treatments / clinics.
 We are currently seeing inmate population with chronic health problems.
 We are currently providing continual assessments, education, and support to those with such issues as Infectious Disease, Hypertension, Diabetes, and Psychiatric Illness.
-Dr. M. Brooks and Nurse Practitioner R. Johnson have had over 2,175 inmate visits and addressed a wide array of illnesses.
 Once seen by the doctor, a plan of care is put in place which includes maintaining medication compliance, follow up care, and proper education.

 Upon the approval from the Superintendent and Dr. Brooks, the Medical Department offers a "Keep on Person" (KOP) medication program allowing responsible inmates with minor health problems to keep medications with them in their cells and take them on their own as needed.
-During the period of July 1, 2014 to June 30, 2015, 3,881 inmates were given medication, either through Pill Call or the KOP Program.
+During the period of July 1, 2015 to June 30, 2016, 3,569 inmates were given medication, either through Pill Call or the KOP Program.
 We hope that giving the inmate a little responsibility for their own healthcare will increase the likelihood of medication compliance once they are released.